jrhun/TeensyEngine/README.md

 https://user-images.githubusercontent.com/25134458/209675905-0a1664af-fdfa-492f-b072-93c58537c89a.mp4

 #### Requirements
-Openframeworks 0.10.1 was used for the graphics, with the ofxGui addon.
+OpenFrameworks 0.10.1 was used for the graphics, with the ofxGui addon.

 Visual Studio 2019 was used for compiling.
-At one point I had it compiling on mac xcode, but I haven't checked if that still works in a while.
+At one point I had it compiling on Mac XCode, but I haven't checked if that still works in a while.

 <details open>
   <summary>The emulator has keyboard controls for the UI:</summary>

   - WASD: joystick up/left/down/right
-  - Q/E: encoder rotate clockwise/counterclockwise
+  - Q/E: encoder rotate clockwise/counter clockwise
   - F: joystick press
-  - space: seperate trigger, triggers effect on certain patterns (calls Pattern::Trigger())
+  - space: separate trigger, triggers effect on certain patterns (calls Pattern::Trigger())
   - Home/End/Del/PgDown: change pitch/roll level to emulate accelerometer changes
   - I: add random impulse to accelerometer data
   - 1 through 7: change beat type (RAMP, INVERSE_RAMP, TRIANGLE, SQUARE, SIN, TRIGGER, GATE, AUDIO, AUDIO_AVG, OFF)
 </details>

-## Todo list
+## To-do list
 - [ ] Add more photos of the completed totem to the build log
 - [ ] More patterns
-- [ ] Accelerometer fluid simulation - I've had multiple attemps but it just doesn't look right, a little beyond my abilites currently!
+- [ ] Accelerometer fluid simulation - I've had multiple attempts but it just doesn't look right, a little beyond my abilities currently!
 - [ ] More audio responsive patterns/improving audio code
 - [ ] More patterns to respond to accelerometer
 - [ ] Make better use of global effects - the LEDs are double buffered but this is only really used for text currently